-Vatican treasurer faces Australian court
+Vatican treasurer George Pell faces Australian court

 Melbourne, Australia (CNN)One of the most senior figures in the Vatican will on Wednesday face a court in his native Australia on multiple charges of historical sexual assault offenses.

-Cardinal George Pell will appear in the dock at Melbourne Magistrates Court for his first hearing since the charges were made by Victoria Police last month.
+Cardinal George Pell has arrived at Melbourne Magistrates Court, accompanied by seven police officers, for his first hearing since the charges were made by Victoria Police last month.

 The 76-year-old, who has consistently and strenuously denied the charges, has been given a leave of absence from his role at the Holy See as Secretariat for the Economy while he fights the case in the city where he was once Archbishop.